-If you calculate your inventory turnover rate and find that some products just aren’t selling, you have dead stock on your hands.
-Get rid of dead stock by discounting it or making an in-kind donation in exchange for a tax write off.
+If you calculate your inventory turnover rate and find some products just aren’t selling, you have dead stock on your hands.
+Get rid of dead stock by discounting it or making an in-kind donation in exchange for a tax write-off.

 You can deduct up to half the difference between the selling price and cost of goods sold (COGS), as long as it doesn’t exceed twice the COGS.

 Let’s say you purchase a piece of inventory for $10 and sell it for $30.
 The difference between the COGS ($10) and selling price ($30) is $20.
 Because half of $20 is $10, which doesn’t exceed it twofold, you can deduct $20 for the item for tax purposes.

 Making an in-kind donation can help you reduce losses on dead stock.

 10 inventory cost mistakes to avoid

 - Miscalculating carrying costs: Carrying costs, including expenses like storage, insurance, and depreciation, are frequently underestimated by retailers.
 When they’re miscalculated, the total inventory cost can be significantly skewed, which can lead to poor decision making.
 Diligently calculate carrying costs, considering all the associated factors and regularly update these figures, as costs may fluctuate.

 - Ignoring the cost of dead stock:Dead stock—items that have been in inventory for a long period without being sold—can silently drain your finances.
 Paying to store and manage these items, only for them not to generate any income, leads to increased inventory costs.
 Regularly reviewing your inventory and identifying products that are not moving can help avoid this mistake.